-In this network, a large number of nodes storing context data are grouped and self-organized into a twotier semantic P2P network, in accordance with their semantics.
+In this network, a large number of nodes storing context data are grouped and self-organized into a two-tier semantic P2P network, in accordance with their semantics.
 A node can act as producer, consumer or both.
 Producers provide various context data for sharing whereas consumers obtain context data by submitting their context queries and receiving results.
-Each node maintains a local data repository which supports RDF-based query using RDQL [11].
+Each node maintains a local data repository which supports RDF-based query using RDQL [RDQL].
 Upon creation, each producer will first go through the ontology-based semantic mapping process to extract the semantics of its local data.
 It will then join a semantic cluster by applying the SHA1 hash function to the semantics of its main data.
-These semantic clusters logically form the upper-tier network and all the nodes are interconnected as a one-dimensional semantic ring space based on the small world network model [12].
+These semantic clusters logically form the uppertier network in which each node builds its routing index based on the small world network model [Kleinberg, 2000].
 In the lower-tier network, nodes in each semantic cluster are organized as Chord for storing context data and routing context queries in a logarithmic number of hops.
 Upon receiving a context query, the node first pre-processes it to obtain the semantic cluster associated with the query, and then routes it to an appropriate semantic cluster.
 In the lower-tier, the node routes the query using its finger table.
-Nodes that receive the guery do a local search, and return results.
+Nodes that receive the query do a local search, and return results.